-Limes are a citrus fruit often used to accent flavors in foods and are a common ingredient in Mexican, Vietnamese and Thai cuisine.
+Limes are a citrus fruit often used to accent flavors in foods.
+They are a common ingredient in Mexican, Vietnamese, and Thai cuisine.

-Consuming fruits and vegetables of all kinds has long been associated with a reduced risk of many lifestyle-related health conditions.
+Consuming all types of fruits and vegetables is associated with a reduced risk of many lifestyle-related health conditions.

-Many studies have suggested that increasing consumption of plant foods like limes decreases the risk of obesity, diabetes, heart disease and overall mortality while promoting a healthy complexion and hair, increased energy and overall lower weight.
+Many studies have suggested that increasing consumption of plant foods like limes decreases the risk of obesity, diabetes, heart disease, and overall mortality while promoting a healthy complexion and hair, increased energy, and lower overall weight.